 The following sections will discuss more about the protocols and standards of IoT.

-Gartner in Hype Cycle for IoT Standards and Protocols, 2018 published in August 2018 has prioritized few protocols based on their project interoperability and longevity based on maturity
+Gartner in Hype Cycle for IoT Standards and Protocols has prioritized few protocols based on their project interoperability, longevity, and on maturity

 1) On the Rise

 - 5G mMTC